Anananas42/docs-Firefish/docs/firefish-protocol.md

 The prefund address represents the following spending condition:

 - 3-of-3 multisig (Borrower’s prefund key, Price Oracle, Payment Oracle), or
-- Borrower’s prefund key and a relative timelock of 7 days
+- Borrower’s prefund key and a relative timelock of 7 days.

 The first spending condition using the multisig is used to move bitcoin from prefund to escrow when all parties cooperate.
 The second spending condition using only Borrower’s prefund key with a relative timelock works as a safeguard for the Borrower, should oracles become unresponsive or malicious during the contract setup.